austin006/austin006.github.io/docs/project-portfolio/projects/2023/G-rocket.md

 ## :material-notebook: Description

-I successfully designed, built, launched, and safely recovered a rocket using a certifed motor in the G impulse category.
+I successfully **designed, built, launched, and safely recovered** a rocket using a certifed motor in the **G impulse category**.
 I did this in a team with 3 others to compete in the [Student Launch Competition](https://rocketry.byu.edu/join-us/student-launch-comp/).
 Our target altitude was 1700 ft with a G74W commerical motor and we reached 1575 ft.

 !!! info